bath-resilience/bath-resilience.github.io/utopian_thinking_workshop.md

 We will make sense, develop ideas, and gear up for action together – to turn the tension we experience into a source of energy and creativity.

-<a href="https://forms.cloud.microsoft/e/WH02YN1t2Y"> Click here to sign up for the event.</a>
+<a href="https://forms.cloud.microsoft/e/WH02YN1t2Y"> Please click here to sign up for the event.</a>

 ## Organisers and contact